MattyIce/postpromoter/README.md

 ```
 {
   "disabled_mode": false, // Set this to true to refund all funds sent to the bot
+  "detailed_logging": false, // Whether or not detailed logging is enabled
   "account": "yourbotaccount",
   "memo_key": "your_private_memo_key"
   "posting_key": "your_private_posting_key",